-Revenue Cycle Professional Billing Team (Medical Specialties) is looking for a Senior Billing Clerk/Patient Account Representative for Commercial Insurance Professional Receivables.
+Revenue Cycle Professional Billing Team is looking for a Senior Billing Clerk/Patient Account Representative for Medicaid and Medicaid Managed Care.
 Responsible for accurate claim submission, resolve complex insurance inquiries and reimbursement issues; monitor and analyze outstanding insurance receivables with responsibility for ensuring optimal reimbursement.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

-- Status patient accounts for nonpayment from Commercial Insurances, initiating appropriate follow-up action, respond to all levels of financial inquiries from patients, payers, hospital and department personnel.
+- Status patient accounts for nonpayment from Medicaid and Medicaid Managed Care Insurance, initiating appropriate follow-up action, respond to all levels of financial inquiries from patients, hospital and department personnel.

 - Recommend and implement corrective action for insufficient payment or inappropriate rejections.